RangerHawk/rangerhawk.github.io/docs/Gimpinator-Activation-Guide.md

 Extract the ZIP to:
 C:\Users\<UserName>\AppData\Roaming\GIMP\3.0\plug-ins
+This will create a folder named "Gimpinator-main" inside the plugins folder.
+Please rename this folder to "Gimpinator_ex"

 **Note:**
 Inside this download you will find a file named `gimpinator_ex.py`.
 You will need to edit this file.